isi95010/LuluMacOS/docs/README.md

 # LuluMacOS
 Tips for using MacOS on the Dell Chromebook 7310 (with Core i3 or i5 CPU)

+**A complete EFI is not provided in this repo, in accordance with "DIY" tradition.
+DIY: Do It Yourself.
+You will be better familiar with the process and will be able to troubleshoot on your own by starting with the [Dortania OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/config-laptop.plist/broadwell.html).
+Please do not request an EFI here.**

 ## Table of Contents
 - [Current Status](#current-status)
 - [Versions Tested](#versions-tested)